 Try these different paper mache recipes when making your Paper mache projects!

-If you’re up for more craft-related tutorials, we have lots of crafting activities you can check out here!
+If you’re up for more craft-related tutorials, check out this Sphere Sewing Pattern from Scrap Fabric and Learning How to Grow Crystals at Home!
+We have lots of crafting activities you can check out here!

 Paper-mache can be used on all types of projects.
 The finished design will dictate which paper mache paste you will need to use.
 We have included 5 different paper mache recipes, so you can choose the perfect one for your project.